 NA

 Last Sunday, hundreds of thousands marched throughout the world demanding action on climate change; 120 world leaders gathered in New York for the United Nations Summit on Climate Change.

-Last Sunday, hundreds of thousands marched throughout the world demanding action on climate change; 120 world leaders gathered in New York for the United Nations Summit on Climate Change.

 What can we do?
 A 2006 U.N. report estimated that meat production accounts for 18 percent of man-made greenhouse gases.
 A 2009 article in the respected World Watch magazine suggested that the contribution may be closer to 50 percent.
 The meat industry generates carbon dioxide by burning forests to create animal pastures and by combustion of fossil fuels to confine, feed, transport and slaughter animals.